 The Benchmarked Grading option allows for the instructor to have a direct role and impact on the grading process.
 This grading style requires the instructor to grade a representative sample of 10 of the submissions to set the submission grade curve.
-The reviewing grade curve will apply to the reviewing accuracy and threshold scores.

 Instructors choose to benchmark when they want to have a significant ‘say’ in the submission grades of an assignment.
 Benchmarking allows them to set the curve based on the student work that they grade.
 It reminds students that the instructor is an essential part of the peer assessment process and gives the instructor a chance to see the work that students are submitting.